*Originally posted on December 4th, 2017. Updated on June 28th, 2018.

 Explain That Minimum Advertised Price Enforcement is Mutually Beneficial

-MAP policies don’t just benefit the manufacturer – they also benefit the reseller.
+MAP policies don’t just benefit manufacturers – they also benefit the reseller.

 It’s important that your resellers know this because they’ll better understand the underlying logic behind price monitoring.

-While price cuts may result in a quick sale, the reseller is ultimately losing profits, and they can dilute their brand equity as well.
+While price cuts may result in a quick sale, the reseller is ultimately losing profits, and this type of pricing policy can dilute their brand equity as well.
 This can be incredibly harmful in the long run, and they may lose the battle to other retailers.
 Once they lose a customer’s respect and loyalty, it’s hard to gain it back.

 MAP enforcement is a win-win because it helps resellers drive bigger profits and protect their brand image.
 It’s a practice that’s truly at the heart of safe selling.

-Explaining this to each of your resellers can go a long way toward gaining their compliance.
-When they understand that it’s in everyone’s best interest, they’re much more likely to be on board.
+Explaining this to each of your retailers can go a long way toward gaining their compliance.
+When they understand that it’s in everyone’s best interest, they’re much more likely to be on board with this pricing strategy.